Subspace decomposition with defect diffusion coefficient: Subspace decomposition framework

 \section{Subspace decomposition framework}

-In this section, we introduce the model problem, its finite element discretization, and the subspace decomposition framework -- following \cite{MR3536998,MR4654621} -- that form the basis of the method proposed in this paper.
+In this section, we introduce the model problem, its finite element discretization, and the subspace decomposition framework, following the classical subspace correction method by Xu \cite{MR1193013}; see also \cite{MR3536998,MR4654621}; which form the basis of the method proposed in this paper.
 The purpose of this section is to fix notation and recall standard concepts.